What are the frameworks of .net?

-In 2000, Microsoft introduced C#, pronounced C Sharp, an object-oriented programming language integrated into the .NET Framework.
+In 2000, Microsoft introduced C#, pronounced C Sharp, an object-oriented programming language.
+This in integrated into the .NET Framework.
 C# is designed to be simple, efficient, and versatile, making it a popular choice for developing a variety of applications, including desktop, web, and mobile applications.

 The .NET Framework is a comprehensive software development framework that offers a runtime environment along with a robust set of libraries and tools for creating and executing applications on Windows platforms.
 Supporting multiple programming languages, including C#, the .NET Framework facilitates the development of diverse application types, such as desktop, web, mobile, and gaming applications.